zxsRambo/competition/README.md

 - more requirements in CityFlow (link needed)

 ## Installation
-In this competition, docker is used by default to set up the environments.
+In this competition, docker is used by default to set up the environment.
 A basic dockerFile is provided in /Docker and you may have to add your specific demand based on it.

 Build docker image using the basic dockerFile
 > download [anaconda setup file](https://repo.continuum.io/archive/Anaconda3-5.2.0-Linux-x86_64.sh) and put it into /Docker

 > docker built -t docker_image_name .

+Please note, the /Docker/sources.list is specifically provided for competitors from China to speed up the installation, competitors from other countries may not need this and need modify the /Docker/dockerfile accordingly.
+More information about docker can be found in [here](https://docs.docker.com/get-started/)

 ## Data
 Some sample data is provided for you to run this code, which is placed in [Dropbox](https://www.dropbox.com/sh/faqz5aslun1ht9d/AAC5f0B7KuGtuejon8Y8Dgrpa?dl=0)